MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/web-authoring/filters-paginated-service.md

 There are two ways to add a column to the Filters pane.

-- Add a column to the filter pane by selecting the column from the **Fields** pane.
+- Add a column to the **Filters** pane by selecting the column from the **Fields** pane.
 Adding the column in this way also adds the field to the editing canvas.
 - Add the column to the **Add data fields** section of the **Filters** pane from the **Fields** pane by dragging the column, without selecting the column.
 Adding the column in this way doesn't add the field to the editing canvas, but you can still filter your report based on this column.

 :::image type="content" source="../media/paginated-formatted-table/paginated-add-data-fields.png" alt-text="Screenshot of area to add data fields.":::